zowe/docs-site/docs/troubleshoot/app-framework/app-known-issues.md

    ZIS status - Failure (name='ZWESIS_STD      ', cmsRC=39, description='Cross-memory call ABENDed'
    ```

-    If communication is not working, check that the ZWESIS01 started task is running.
+    If communication is not working, check that the ZWEXMSTC started task is running.
 If not, start it.
 Also, search the log for problems, for example statements saying that the server was unable to find the load module.

-    If the problem is not easily-fixable (such as the ZWESIS01 task not running), then it is likely that the cross memory server setup and configuration did not complete successfully.
+    If the problem is not easily-fixable (such as the ZWEXMSTC task not running), then it is likely that the cross memory server setup and configuration did not complete successfully.
 To set up and configure the cross memory server, follow steps as described in the topic [Manually installing the Zowe Cross Memory Server](../../user-guide/install-zos.html#manually-installing-the-zowe-cross-memory-server).

     If there is an authorization problem, the message might include `Permission Denied`.
 For example:

     ```
     ZIS status - Failure (name='ZWESIS_STD      ', cmsRC=33, description='Permission denied'
     ```
-    Check that the user ID of the ZOWESVR started task is authorized to access the load module.
+    Check that the user ID of the ZWESVSTC started task is authorized to access the load module.
 Only authorized code can call ZWESIS01 because it is an APF-authorized load module.
 The setup for each security manager is different and is documented in the section "Security requirements for the cross memory server" in the topic  [Manually installing the Zowe Cross Memory Server](../../user-guide/install-zos.html#manually-installing-the-zowe-cross-memory-server).

-    **Note** If you are using RACF security manager, a common reason for seeing `Permission Denied` is that the user running the started task ZOWESVR (typically IZUSVR) does not have READ access to the FACILITY class ZWES.IS.
+    **Note** If you are using RACF security manager, a common reason for seeing `Permission Denied` is that the user running the started task ZWESVSTC (typically IZUSVR) does not have READ access to the FACILITY class ZWES.IS.

     If the message includes the following text, the configuration of the Application Framework server may be incomplete: